 To circumcise for therapeutic reasons where medical research has shown other techniques to be at least as effective and less invasive would be unethical and inappropriate.

-Circumcision was not common, except for religious reasons, until 150 years ago.
-In the Victorian era, doctors began performing circumcisions to try to prevent masturbation, a rationale well documented in medical literature dating from 1860 until as late as 1970.
-Doctors claimed that circumcision cured everything from bed-wetting to epilepsy to insanity.
+Circumcision was uncommon, except for religious reasons, until 150 years ago.
+In the Victorian era, doctors began performing circumcisions to try to prevent masturbation, a rationale well documented in medical literature from 1860 until as late as 1970.
+Doctors claimed that circumcision cured everything from bed-wetting to epilepsy and insanity.

 Today these claims have been discredited, but a whole new set of medical rationales exist.
-The fact is that current medical justification for circumcision developed after the operation was in wide practice.
-(See Chase’s Guardians Facebook Page for a timeline of rationales for circumcision.)
+The fact is that current medical justification for circumcision developed after the operation was widely in practice.

-Circumcision causes severe, persistent pain and until recently was performed on infants without anesthesia because anesthesia in risky with newborns and ineffective with circumcision.
+Circumcision causes severe, persistent pain and until recently was performed on infants without anesthesia because anesthesia is risky with newborns and ineffective with circumcision.

 We now know that newborns are perhaps more sensitive to pain than are adults.
 Recent studies have shown that early pain or trauma can have long-term consequences on sensory or pain behavior, extending into childhood or beyond.
 One well-documented study indicated that boys who are circumcised without anesthesia have a lower pain threshold than girls or uncircumcised boys.

 Subdued, less interactive behavior is a common reaction to stress in newborns.
 In response to unbearable pain, circumcised babies sometimes withdraw into a state of prolonged, un-restful sleep that can last several days or more.
 They breastfeed less frequently and are less available for interaction.
 This withdrawal may disrupt mother-child bonding and lead to early breastfeeding failure.